James Hobrecht

 James Friedrich Ludolf Hobrecht (31 December 1825 in Memel - 8 September 1902 in Berlin) was a Prussian director for urban planning.
 His development plan of 1862 for a million-sized Berlin was soon to be simply called the Hobrecht-Plan.
-His main focus was on modern sewer systems for which he was well known in the late 19th century.
+His main focus was on modern sewer, systems for which he was well known in the late 19th century.

 Biography

 Hobrecht was born as the son of the estate owner Ludolph Hobrecht and his wife Isabella (born Johnson) in East Prussian Memel.
-His elder brother Arthur Hobrecht would later become the mayor of Berlin.
-In 1834 his father was called to the royal economic council and the family moved to Königsberg.
-In 1841, Hobrecht broke off his school education and began an apprenticeship as geodesist (professional land surveyor) for which he passed examination in 1845.
-Until 1847 he was engaged in separation work (clearing the pathway of transportation projects from rocks and hills) in East Prussia as well as the Cologne-Minden Railway.
-During the German revolutions of 1848 he served in the student guards at the Berlin Palace.
+His elder brother, Arthur Hobrecht, would later become the mayor of Berlin.
+In 1834, his father was called to the royal economic council, and the family moved to Königsberg.
+In 1841, Hobrecht broke off his school education and began an apprenticeship as a geodesist (professional land surveyor) for which he passed an examination in 1845.
+Until 1847, he was engaged in separation work (clearing the pathway of transportation projects from rocks and hills) in East Prussia as well as on the Cologne-Minden Railway.
+During the German revolutions of 1848, he served in the student guards at the Berlin Palace.

-By 1847 he had started studies at the Berlin Bauakademie (one of the institutes that would later form the Technische Universität Berlin).
-While at the building academy he was an active member of the "Akademischer Verein 'Motiv'" student association.
-The fraternity was originally a loose group of students interested in arts and philosophy founded in 1847 as a chorus.
-Along with the rise of the academy it quickly grew by size and influence on contemporary architecture.
-Being at the academy he attended a variety of courses until his examination as "Bauführer" (academic site manager) in 1849.
-Right after examination he joined the "Architekten- und Ingenieur-Verein zu Berlin" professional association of architects in Berlin.
+By 1847, he had started studies at the Berlin Bauakademie (one of the institutes that would later form the Technische Universität Berlin).
+While at the building academy, he was an active member of the "Akademischer Verein 'Motiv'" student association.
+The fraternity was originally a loose group of students interested in arts and philosophy, founded in 1847 as a chorus.
+Along with the rise of the academy, it quickly grew in size and influence on contemporary architecture.
+Being at the academy, he attended a variety of courses until his examination as "Bauführer" (academic site manager) in 1849.
+Right after the examination, he joined the "Architekten- und Ingenieur-Verein zu Berlin" professional association of architects in Berlin.
 He held different management positions in the circle until he was called off to the infantry regiment in the Electorate of Hesse in 1850.

 His first professional work is recorded with the building of the "Packhof" in Königsberg in 1851.
-In 1852 there are records of managing the Dirschkeim estate in Samland.
-On 4 February 1853 he married Henriette Wolff.
+In 1852, there are records of managing the Dirschkeim estate in Samland.
+On 4 February 1853, he married Henriette Wolff.
 The couple had three sons and four daughters in the coming years.